Farm Aid Board

 Caroline is Farm Aid’s Development Manager.
-She’s been a part of the Farm Aid staff for seven years, serving in various roles, and is currently enjoying the opportunity to connect with Farm Aid’s donor around the country and collaborate with staff on ways to engage with supporters year-round.
+She’s been a part of the Farm Aid staff since 2010, serving in various roles, and is currently enjoying the opportunity to connect with Farm Aid’s donor around the country and collaborate with staff on ways to engage with supporters year-round.
 She finds inspiration in learning why folks feel Farm Aid’s mission is so important and loves to share updates about our work.
 Away from her desk, Caroline enjoys exploring the outdoors, discovering new music, traveling as often as possible and eating her way through Boston’s restaurant and farmers’ market scenes!